 Outside of her government service, Ms. Pevear was also very active in business.
-She was the Secretary to Owner of Wilner Wood Products, Export Secretary of Whitaker Cable, District Secretary of Anheuser-Busch, and Legal Secretary with an Officer of Johnson & Johnson.
-She went on to join Law Firm of St. John, Ronder & Bell, Kingston as the Secretary to Mr. St. John and Sears-Roebuck and Co., in Administration.
-While serving in the N.H.
-Legislature, Ms. Pevear was a Sales Agent for Avon products.
-She prepared for her endeavors by earning a diploma in commercial art from Gould Academy in 1947.
+She was the Secretary to the Owner of Wilner Wood Products, Export Secretary of Whitaker Cable, District Secretary of Anheuser-Busch, and Legal Secretary with an Officer of Johnson & Johnson.
+She went on to join the Law Firm of St. John, Ronder & Bell, Kingston as the Secretary to Mr. St. John and Sears-Roebuck and Co., in Administration.
+While serving in the New Hampshire Legislature, Ms. Pevear was a Sales Agent for Avon products.
+She prepared for her endeavors by earning a diploma in commercial art from Gould Academy in Bethel, Massachusetts, in 1947.

 To stay connected to developments in her fields and community, Ms. Pevear became involved with a variety of professional organizations.
-She is a member of the Exeter Chapter of DAR and the Chairman of the Veterans Committee, where she sponsors Liberty House, a transitional home for homeless veterans in Manchester, N.H.
-Ms. Pevear has also served on the Board of Directors of the Exeter Sportsman’s Club for three years, and previously served four years as Regent of the Ranger Chapter of DAR in Portsmouth, N.H.
-She is affiliated with the National Order of Women Legislators, the N.H.
-Order of Women Legislators, and the National Association of Professional Women.
+She is a member of the Exeter Chapter of DAR and the Chairman of the Veterans Committee, where she sponsors Liberty House, a transitional home for homeless veterans in Manchester, New Hampshire.
+Ms. Pevear has also served on the Board of Directors of the Exeter Sportsman’s Club for three years, and previously served four years as Regent of the Ranger Chapter of DAR in Portsmouth, New Hampshire.
+She is affiliated with the National Order of Women Legislators, the New Hampshire Order of Women Legislators, and the National Association of Professional Women.